-Implementing social procurement is affordable and achievable for local governments with BCSPI membership.
-BCSPI adds capacity and takes away the heavy lifting by meeting member staff where they are at with a social procurement implementation journey that is achievable and fully supported by training, templates, shared examples, coaching and a whole host of other resources.
+BCSPI makes implementing social procurement affordable and achievable for local governments and other purchasers.
+BCSPI membership adds capacity and takes away the heavy lifting by meeting staff where they are at with a customized social procurement implementation journey fully supported by training, templates, shared examples and expert coaching.

 Ready to take the next step?

 BCSPI provides the capacity building, training, coaching and other resources that organizations need to easily implement social procurement practices that create additional social, environmental & cultural value from their existing spending.